More

 This agreement will never intervene to protect an unjust man or a violator of the agreement.

-Constitution of Medina and its relevance today
+Constitution of Medina and India

 You may be interested in